 A common saying amongst professional bloggers out there is saying “write about your passion!”

 That’s all well and good but what if your passion is milking goats?
-You’re interested in building a business right?
+You’re interested in building a real business right?

 Even if you’re not an expert in your chosen field, that’s ok you become the expert!